Marketing Theories – Boston Consulting Group Matrix

-Product classified as dogs always have a weak market share in a low growth market.
+Products classified as dogs always have a weak market share in a low growth market.
 These products are very likely making a loss or a very low profit at best.
 These products can be a big drain on management time and resources.
-The question for managers are whether the investment currently being spent on keeping these products alive, could be spent on making something that would be more profitable.
+The question for managers is whether the investment currently being spent on keeping these products alive could be spent on making something that would be more profitable.
 The answer to this question is usually yes.

 Problem Child (low share, high growth)

 Also sometime referred to as Question Marks, these products prove to be tricky ones for product managers.
-These products are in a high growth market but does not seem to have a high share of the market.
-The could be reason for this such as a very new product to the market.
+These products are in a high growth market but do not seem to have a high share of the market.
+The reason for this could be that it's a very new product to the market.
 If this is not the case, then some questions need to be asked.
 What is the organisation doing wrong?
-What is competitors doing right?
+What are its competitors doing right?
 It could be that these products just need more investment behind them to become Stars.

 A completed matrix can be used to assess the strenght of your organisation and its product portfolio.
 Organisations would ideally like to have a good mix of cash cows and stars.
 There are four assumptions that underpin the Boston Consulting Group Matrix:

 - If you want to gain market share you will need to invest in a competitive package, especially through investment in marketing

 - Market share gains have the potential to generate a cash surplus due to the effect of economies of scale.

 - The maturity stage of the product life cycle is where any cash surplus is most likely to be generated